 Idarubicin is a potent bone marrow suppressant.
-Severe myelosuppression, will occur in all patients given a therapeutic dose of this agent.
+Severe myelosuppression will occur in all patients given a therapeutic dose of this agent.

-Hematological profiles should be assessed before and during each cycle of therapy with Idarubicin, including differential white blood cell (WBC) counts.
+Haematological profiles should be assessed before and during each cycle of therapy with idarubicin, including differential white blood cells (WBC) counts.

-A dose-dependent, reversible leukopenia and/or granulocytopenia (neutropenia) is the predominant manifestation of Idarubicin hematologic toxicity and is the most common acute dose limiting toxicity of the drug.
+A dose-dependent, reversible leukopenia and/or granulocytopenia (neutropenia) is the predominant manifestation of idarubicin haematologic toxicity and is the most common acute dose limiting toxicity of the drug.

-Leukopenia and neutropenia are usually severe, thrombocytopenia and anemia may also occur.
+Leukopenia and neutropenia are usually severe, thrombocytopenia and anaemia may also occur.
 Neutrophil and platelet counts usually reach their nadir 10 to 14 days after drug administration; however, cell counts generally return to normal levels during the third week.

-During the phase of severe myelosuppression, deaths due to infections and/or hemorrhages have been reported.
+During the phase of severe myelosuppression, deaths due to infections and/or haemorrhages have been reported.

-Clinical consequences of severe myelosuppression include fever, infections, sepsis/septicemia, septic shock, hemorrhage, tissue hypoxia or death.
-If febrile neutropenia occurs, treatment with an I.V. antibiotic is recommended.
+Clinical consequences of severe myelosuppression include fever, infections, sepsis/septicaemia, septic shock, haemorrhage, tissue hypoxia or death.
+If febrile neutropenia occurs, treatment with an i.v. antibiotic is recommended.

-Secondary leukemia
+Secondary Leukaemia

-Secondary leukemia, with or without a preleukemic phase, has been reported in patients treated with anthracyclines, including Idarubicin.
-Secondary leukemia is more common when such drugs are given in combination with DNA-damaging antineoplastic agents, when patients have been heavily pretreated with cytotoxic drugs, or when doses of the anthracyclines have been escalated.
-These leukemias can have a 1 to 3-year latency period.
+Secondary leukaemia, with or without a pre-leukaemic phase, has been reported in patients treated with anthracyclines, including idarubicin.
+Secondary leukaemia is more common when such drugs are given in combination with DNA-damaging antineoplastic agents, when patients have been heavily pre-treated with cytotoxic drugs, or when doses of the anthracyclines have been escalated.
+These leukaemias can have a 1- to 3-year latency period.

-Cardiac function
+Cardiac Function

-Cardiotoxicity is a risk of anthracycline treatment that may be manifested by early (i.e. acute) or late (i.e. delayed) events.
+Cardiotoxicity is a risk of anthracycline treatment that may be manifested by early (i.e., acute) or late (i.e., delayed) events.

-Early (i.e. acute) events
+Early (i.e., Acute) Events

-Early cardiotoxicity of Idarubicin consists mainly of sinus tachycardia and/or electrocardiogram (ECG) abnormalities, such as non-specific ST-T wave changes.
+Early cardiotoxicity of idarubicin consists mainly of sinus tachycardia and/or electrocardiogram (ECG) abnormalities, such as non-specific ST-T wave changes.
 Tachyarrhythmias, including premature ventricular contractions and ventricular tachycardia, bradycardia, as well as atrioventricular and bundle-branch block have also been reported.
-These effects do not usually predict subsequent development of delayed cardiotoxicity, are rarely of clinical importance, and are generally not a reason for the discontinuation of Idarubicin treatment.
+These effects do not usually predict subsequent development of delayed cardiotoxicity, are rarely of clinical importance, and are generally not a reason for the discontinuation of idarubicin treatment.

-Late (i.e. delayed) events
+Late (i.e., Delayed) Events

 Delayed cardiotoxicity usually develops late in the course of therapy or within 2 to 3 months after treatment termination, but later events, several months to years after completion of treatment have also been reported.
-Delayed cardiomyopathy is manifested by reduced left ventricular ejection fraction (LVEF) and/or signs and symptoms of congestive heart failure (CHF) such as dyspnea, pulmonary edema, dependent edema, cardiomegaly hepatomegaly, oliguria, ascites, pleural effusion, and gallop rhythm.
+Delayed cardiomyopathy is manifested by reduced left ventricular ejection fraction (LVEF) and/or signs and symptoms of congestive heart failure (CHF) such as dyspnoea, pulmonary oedema, dependent oedema, cardiomegaly, hepatomegaly, oliguria, ascites, pleural effusion, and gallop rhythm.
 Subacute effects such as pericarditis/myocarditis have also been reported.
 Life-threatening CHF is the most severe form of anthracycline-induced cardiomyopathy and represents the cumulative dose-limiting toxicity of the drug.

-Cumulative dose limits for I.V. or oral Idarubicin have not been defined.
-However, Idarubicin related cardiomyopathy was reported in 5% of patients who received cumulative I.V. doses of 150 to 290 mg/m2.
-Available data on patients treated with oral Idarubicin total cumulative doses up to 400 mg/m2 suggest a low probability of cardiotoxicity.
+Cumulative dose limits for i.v. or oral idarubicin hydrochloride have not been defined.
+However, idarubicin-related cardiomyopathy was reported in 5% of patients who received cumulative i.v. doses of 150 to 290 mg/m2.
+Available data on patients treated with oral idarubicin hydrochloride total cumulative doses up to 400 mg/m2 suggest a low probability of cardiotoxicity.